 Cutty Sark Rig Climb Experience

-This new experience at the Cutty Sark only opened at the beginning of April and promises a brilliant day out.
-For the first time since arriving in Greenwich in 1954, visitors will be able to climb the famous masts of the Cutty Sark.
+This Rig Climb Experience opened at the Cutty Sark a year ago but now’s as good a time as any to enjoy this brilliant day out.
+For the first time since arriving in Greenwich in 1954, visitors are able to climb the famous masts of the Cutty Sark.

 Those who make it to the top will be rewarded with some of the best views in town looking out over St Paul’s Cathedral, Tower Bridge and The Shard.